sehij14/python-projects/README.md

 ## Why I'm doing this

 I wanted to build real things while learning, not just to  watch the tutorials.
 Every project here solves an actual problem, even if it's a small one.
-By day 43 I went from basic print statements to building a database systems that manage XML configs, compress project archives, parse files and persist data across sessions.
+By day 45 I went from basic print statements to building a database systems that manage XML configs, compress project archives, parse files and persist data across sessions.
 Everything here solves an actual problem, even if it's a small one.

 Still learning.
 More coming.
 Becoming Master.

 ---

-*Started: June 2, 2026 , Language: Python , Status: Ongoing , Day43 of 90*
+*Started: June 2, 2026 , Language: Python , Status: Ongoing , At Day45*